-(Your dog is high risk if he has recently been on a course of antibiotics, is on a long-term treatment plan or is stressed; remember these factors can cause small to dramatic changes in your dog’s digestive flora.)
+(Your dog is high-risk if he has recently been on a course of antibiotics, is on a long-term treatment plan or is stressed; remember these factors can cause small to dramatic changes in your dog’s gut microbiome.)

 Supplementing your dog’s diet is a way to get ahead of digestive health issues or help fight the issues once they occur.

-The most successful strategy is to use a supplement with a formula containing a combination of probiotic, prebiotic and enzymes specifically designed for dogs.
+The most successful strategy is to use a specifically designed dog supplement with a formula containing a combination of probiotic, prebiotic and digestive enzymes

 There are two factors to consider the most when choosing digestive supplements for your dog:

 - The right ingredients - There are MANY probiotic strains, and they all have different functions and perform differently in the digestive tract.
-If you think of them like vitamins, one probiotic strain would be as different from another as Vitamin A is from Vitamin B. Sacchromyces boulardii is the most affective probiotic for diarrhea and GI health in dogs.
+If you think of them like vitamins, one probiotic strain would be as different from another as Vitamin A is from Vitamin B. Saccharomyces boulardii (S. boulardii) is the most effective probiotic for diarrhea and GI health in dogs.

-Don’t forget to choose a product specific to your dog’s age (an adult or senior dog product won’t be suitable for a puppy) and dose it according to your pet’s weight.
+Don’t forget to choose a product specific to your dog’s age (an adult or senior dog product won’t be suitable for a puppy) and appropriate dose for your pet’s weight.

 Probiotics help fight pathogens and stabilize your dog’s microbiome.
-Prebiotics feed your dog’s own, natural microbes for quicker recovery.
+Prebiotics feed your dog’s own, natural, beneficial bacteria for quicker recovery.
 Enzymes work in the stomach to help break down food so it’s not only easier to digest, but can also help to get more of the good nutrients out of the food and into your dog’s body.